 U.S. Rep. Lacy Clay was first elected to the U.S. House of Representatives in 2000, succeeding his father, the Honorable Bill Clay, who served for 32 years and was a founding member of the Congressional Black Caucus.
 Prior to his election to the U.S. House, Clay served for 17 years in both chambers of the Missouri Legislature.
 Clay was selected to join the House Democratic leadership team where he serves as one of eight Deputy Democratic Whips.
 He is tasked with coordinating votes among delegations in Region IV, which includes Missouri, Illinois, Indiana, Oklahoma, and Kansas.
 Clay serves on the Oversight and Government Reform Committee, which has major oversight and investigative responsibilities for the operations of the federal government.
 Clay is also a member of the Financial Services Committee, where he serves as the ranking member on the Subcommittee on Domestic Monetary Policy.
 The Financial Services Committee has broad jurisdiction over banking, insurance, investment firms, pensions, consumer credit, and capital markets.

-Professor Wayne Fields, founding Director of the John C. Danforth Center on Religion & Politics joined the English Department at Washington University as an instructor in 1968.
+Professor Wayne Fields, founding director of the John C. Danforth Center on Religion and Politics joined the English Department at Washington University as an instructor in 1968.
 Still teaching at Washington University 43 years later, he has since served as Chair of the Department of English, Dean of University College and as Director of that same College’s Master of Liberal Arts Program.
 He helped establish the American Culture Studies Program in 1996, and functioned as its Director until 2008.
 He also helmed the Democracy and Citizenship Initiative from 2008-2010 before taking on his current responsibilities with the John C. Danforth Center on Religion & Politics in January of 2010.

 This event is being co-sponsored by the Assembly Series, the Gephardt Institute for Public Service, and the School of Law at Washington University in St. Louis.
 The presentation is free and open to the public; RSVPs are not required.